50 Best Christmas Picture Books For Kids in 2023 (Free Printable)

 The Christmas Pig: Best picture chapter books for upper elementary students for Christmas

-Jack has lost his beloved childhood toy, Dur Pig.
-Jack’s new toy, the Christmas Pig, comes up with a plan to help Jack find his lost friend.
-Adventure with Jack and the Christmas Pig as they find the magic in Christmas.
+Jack loses his childhood toy, Dur Pig.
+Jack’s new toy, the Christmas Pig, devises a plan to help Jack.
+Adventure with Jack and the Christmas Pig on a magical Christmas adventure.

 The rich vocabulary in this book make it a great pick for 3rd grade and older.